-The recent killings of George Floyd, Breonna Taylor, Ahmaud Arbery and countless others highlight the continued injustices experienced by Black Americans.
+The killings of George Floyd and countless others highlight the continued injustices experienced by Black Americans.
 Their deaths underscore the history of violence and racism Black people still face.

 Black lives matter and we have a moral and business obligation to engage on this fundamental issue of equality and fairness.
-Our CEO John Stankey has committed that we will put AT&T resources and leadership towards initiatives that we believe can move the needle on the issue of law enforcement reform and we will do so for as long as it takes.
-Our Chairman and former CEO Randall Stephenson authored an open letter calling for elected officials at local, state and federal levels to work with us toward achieving equitable policing and redefining the relationship between law enforcement and those they serve—Black Americans, in particular.
-Participating in this struggle is a moral and business imperative—not just for AT&T, but for all companies, and for all communities and citizens.
+Our CEO John Stankey has committed to put AT&T resources and leadership towards initiatives that we believe can move the needle on advancing economic opportunity, overcoming systemic educational barriers and law enforcement reform, and we will do so for as long as it takes.
 We will drive change through the following actions:

 Advocate for systemic change

 We'll work with civil rights organizations, law enforcement, elected officials and other businesses on the local, state and federal levels to push for change to address injustices in law enforcement.
-Our Chairman and former CEO Randall Stephenson agreed to lead a new Business Roundtable (BRT) committee of top CEOs to push for public policy changes to deliver equal justice outcomes for all.
-You can watch Randall discuss the need for change on CNBC.
-We know there is much more that must be addressed when it comes to racial inequities across every facet of society – education, health care, economic opportunities and jobs – across our communities.
+In the Summer of 2020, AT&T agreed to lead a new Business Roundtable (BRT) initiative of top CEOs to push for public policy changes to deliver equal justice outcomes for all.
+This marked a shift in the business community at a national level, but it also laid the groundwork for advocacy at the state and local level.

 Randall Stephenson joins conversation on racial equality with the U.S. Chamber of Commerce and others